 IMSA's Culture of Civil Rights Violations

-These are good-faith opinions and do not represent official findings.
-Contact the Executive Inspector General at susan.haling@illinois.gov and francesca.lynn@illinois.gov to submit material that may be relevant to their investigation of IMSA.
-To request a correction to something that may incorrect or private, email illinoisgap@gmail.com.
+These are good-faith opinions relating to the conduct of public officials and do not represent official findings.
+The purpose of this site is to motivate adequate oversight of a public program and to support students.
+Contact the state investigator at francesca.lynn@illinois.gov and susan.haling@illinois.gov to submit material that may be relevant to the official probe of IMSA.
+Contact us at illinoisgap@gmail.com with questions or concerns.

-Pregnant Students Policy IMSA allegedly violated Title IX for over thirty years with a policy that required women and girls to sign special waivers.
+Pregnant Students Policy IMSA allegedly violated Title IX [every time it signed a grant agreement] for over thirty years with a policy that required women and girls to sign special waivers.
 Students who became pregnant were threatened with constructive expulsion.
 IMSA board members voted for this policy over and over again, raising questions about their dedication to respecting the rights of children.

 IMSA is the last public school in Illinois effectively turning away children who use a wheelchairIMSA admitted that while it was a recipient of federal funds, it provided no services pursuant to Section 504 or IDEA to any student.
 Highly selective schools typically report an enrollment of 3%-9% students with disabilities, not zero.